SQL Query

 – OK

-which appears in ORDER BY must also appear in SELECT DISTINCT
+first_name which is in ORDER BY must also be in SELECT DISTINCT.

 SELECT DISTINCT first_name FROM customers ORDER BY last_name